What Your Nails Can Tell You About Your Health

 What makes the nail separate from the nail bed?

 The nails are normally attached to the nail bed, except the part that grows off the tips of your fingers or toes.
 But they can actually peel off the nail bed, which in medical speak is called onycholysis or nail separation.
-Per Cleveland Clinic, this can happen to anyone but is more common among women, adults, and people with conditions that affect the nail bed.
+Per the Cleveland Clinic, this can happen to anyone but is more common among women, adults, and people with conditions that affect the nail bed.
 A separated nail is usually accompanied with bleeding, discoloration, or damage.

 Nail separation can be caused by trauma from hitting the nails too hard, wearing tight shoes, frequent manicure or pedicure sessions (especially if they're too rough), or soaking your nails in water for too long, says the Cleveland Clinic.
 People who have nail infections or skin conditions like hand dermatitis, psoriasis, or lichen planus are prone to nail separation.
 It could also be caused by some medications or be a symptom of conditions like diabetes, pregnancy, or light sensitivity.
 And sometimes, the cause may not be identifiable.
 Apart from not looking good, a separated nail also leaves the finger open to new infections (via DermNet).